 There are a variety of reasons a refrigerator will not cool.
-If you want to save yourself some time and burden, give Arlington Appliance Repair a call for refrigerator repair in Arlington, VA.
+If you want to save yourself some time and burden, give Campbell Appliance Repair a call for refrigerator repair in Arlington, VA.
 Our technicians are eager to come out and diagnose the issue as well as repair it for you.

 When a refrigerator is no longer cold anymore, it is time to determine what the problem is.
 Most times it’s something as basic as a routine coil cleaning behind the refrigerator.
 However, with these new fridges, they are equipped with a variety of sensors too.

 Before we investigate further, we monitor the most common and simple reasons for this problem.
 Here are some of the things that we have determined can lead to a refrigerator that won’t cool:

 Is the cord plugged in?
 This will seem like it’s a silly question, but we have been called out to appointments that this was the issue.
 For some reason, it was not plugged in. it’s possible a a pet did it, or an electrician during a service visit.
 Whatever the reason may be, make sure it is plugged in.

 Check the thermostat inside.
 This is a common problem for those with small children in their home.
 After all, kids are fascinated with dials and buttons and so, without knowing they’re doing anything wrong, they play with them.
 So, check that the thermostat temperature is not the cause of the warm fridge.